HIV-1 PR aptamer

 Description

-In 2015, Duclair S, Gautam A, Ellington A, et al. used an RNA library containing 1014 unique species for screening, and improved their binding ability to HIV-1 PR through nine rounds of SELEX process.
-After the 10th round of selection, 48 clones were sequenced and four different sequence families were discovered.
-In order to improve the binding affinity of the first generation RNA adapter, researchers screened variants from a newly generated partially randomized (dosed) pool and conducted an additional eight rounds of selection.
-Several variants were identified from the 8th round pool of PR10.1 and PR10.9 RNA adapters, and these second-generation PR RNA adapters showed significantly improved binding affinity.
-Through site-specific mutation analysis, researchers investigated the predicted secondary structure of the second-generation PR10.1-8E RNA adapter to identify structural elements crucial for PR binding[1].
+In 2015, Prasad, V. R et al. used an RNA library of 1014 unique species to isolated aptamers.
+They improved binding to HIV-1 PR via nine SELEX rounds.
+After the 10th round, sequencing of 48 clones revealed four sequence families.
+To enhance the first generation RNA aptamers' binding affinity, they screened variants from a partially randomised pool and performed eight more selection rounds.
+Several variants were found in the 8th round pool of PR10.1 and PR10.9 RNA aptamers.
+These second-generation PR RNA aptamers exhibited significantly improved binding affinity.
+Through site-specific mutation analysis, researchers studied the predicted secondary structure of the second-generation PR10.1-8E RNA aptamer to identify key structural elements for PR binding[1].

 Detailed information are accessible on SELEX page.